 |

-| 1996-1997 New York Rangers Road #33, Bruce Driver |
+1996-1997 NHL New York Rangers Road #33, Bruce Driver |

 |

-Starter mesh jersey from Bruce's second season in New York, featuring light overall wear with extensive unrepaired holes on both sleeves: |
+Starter mesh jersey used in Bruce's second season in New York, featuring light overall wear with extensive unrepaired holes on both sleeves: |

 |